 The primary place I visited while in Raleigh was the North Carolina Museum of Natural Science.
 As museums of Natural Science/History go, I would put it somewhere between the American Museum of Natural History and the Mississippi Museum of Natural Science; all are good, but the North Carolina one falls in the middle.

 Inside the Museum you’ll find four floors of Natural Science exhibits, most if not all, focused on North Carolina fauna, flora, and geology.
-The massive whale skeletons, and arthropod zoo, were most impressive.
+The massive whale skeletons, and arthropod zoo, was most impressive.

 Other than that I also was impressed by: